Part-time Faculty A-M

 Specialty Area: Advocacy (Trial Advocacy)

 Before becoming a judge, he clerked for the Honorable Mary Ann G. McMorrow (Loyola Law ’53) and served as an assistant public defender for thirteen years.
 He serves on the Illinois Judicial Ethics Committee.
 He has chaired both the CBA Chicago Bar Association (CBA) Professional Responsibility Committee and the Illinois State Bar Association (ISBA) Standing Committee on Professional Conduct.
 He coauthored an online annotation on Illinois Legal Ethics for Cornell Law School.
-He is also a past member of the ISBA Civil Practice Section Counsel.
 He served as the Reporter for the Illinois Supreme Court Committee on Professional Responsibility (1996-2000).

-Tom has taught at Loyola Law School since 1987, and has directed the Philip H. Corboy Trial Advocacy Fellowship since 1995.
-He currently teaches Illinois Litigation at Loyola.
+Tom has taught at Loyola Law School since 1987, and has directed the Philip H. Corboy Trial Advocacy Fellowship for twenty years from 1995-2016.
+He currently teaches Illinois Civil Litigation Practice at Loyola.
 He has taught Illinois Tax Litigation and Procedure, Professional Responsibility, Professional Responsibility Seminar, and Criminal Procedure at Loyola.
 He is a past recipient of the St. Robert Bellarmine Award for a distinguished young alumnus and is an honorary member of Loyola‘s Circle of Advocates.